Apology Not Fucking Accepted

 Harry ignored the offer, looking past her towards Ron.
 "What about you, mate?
 Here to tell me I've cracked?"

-Ron's eyes darted towards the open door; he plainly wished to be anywhere else but caught between Hermione and Harry.
-"I barely know what's going on, Harry."
+Ron's eyes darted towards the open door; he plainly wished to be anywhere else.
+"I barely know what's going on, mate."

 "Come off it.
 You know what this is about."

 Ron sighed.
 "It's a real chance you're talking, Harry.
-I know you think you can handle it, and maybe you're right, you know, but… If it goes wrong, then that's it, yeah?"
+I know you think you can handle it, and maybe you're right, but… If it goes wrong, then that's it, yeah?"

 Harry was being forced to face the possibilities inherent in his decision to use the link.
 And not just the possibilities that had encouraged him to confront Scott in the first place.
-He wasn't feeling all that reasonable, but when everyone closest to him was declaring that he was risking too much, one after the other, and using damning logic in the process… He was self-aware enough in that moment to realise that much of his anger was springing from resentment.
+He wasn't feeling all that reasonable, but when everyone closest to him was declaring that he was risking too much, one after the other… He was self-aware enough to realise that much of his anger was springing from resentment.
 He resented the lack of blind support from his friends, he resented the logic being thrown at him, and he resented having to question his own recklessness.
-He'd rarely second-guessed himself in the past and it had generally worked out well enough.
+He'd rarely second-guessed himself in the past, and it had generally worked out well enough.

 It hadn't worked out too well for Sirius, though.